astefanutti/metrics-cdi/README.md

 _Metrics CDI_ activates the [_Metrics_ AOP Instrumentation](#metrics-aop-instrumentation) for beans annotated with [_Metrics_ annotations][Metrics annotations] and automatically registers the corresponding `Metric` instances in the [_Metrics_ registry][] resolved for the CDI application.
 The registration of these `Metric` instances happens each time such a bean gets instantiated.
 Besides, `Metric` instances can be retrieved from the _Metrics_ registry by declaring [metrics injection points](#metrics-injection).

 The [metrics registration](#metrics-registration) mechanism can be used to customize the `Metric` instances that get registered.
 Besides, the [_Metrics_ registry resolution](#metrics-registry-resolution) mechanism can be used for the application to provide a custom [`MetricRegistry`] instance.

+[Health checks](#health-checks) support is automatically activated when the `metrics-healthchecks` optional dependency is present in the classpath.

 [_Metrics_ registry]: https://dropwizard.github.io/metrics/3.1.0/getting-started/#the-registry